Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/README.md

 Kaeon FUSION does not support classes, but object orientation can be achieved by using functions as objects.

-The state of the function can be stored within a function and reused using the In command.
+The state of the function can be stored within a veriable after the function returns by nesting the function call beneath a "New" command, and assigning the value returned by the new command to a variable.

 The In command will take the stored state of a function and execute all of the commands following it within the stored state.
 For this reason,